Rule 1915.2. Venue.

 (a) An action may be brought in any county

-(ii) which had been the child’s home county within six months before commencement of the proceeding and the child is absent from the county because of the child’s removal or retention by a person claiming the child’s custody or for other reasons and a parent or person acting as parent continues to live in the county; or
+(ii) which had been the child’s home county within six months before commencement of the proceeding and the child is absent from the county but a parent or person acting as parent continues to live in the county; or

-(2) in which it is in the best interest of the child that the court decide the matter because the child and the child’s parents, or the child and at least one party, have a significant connection with the county and there is available within the county substantial evidence concerning the child’s present or future care, protection, training and personal relationships; or
+(2) when the court of another county does not have venue under subdivision (1), and the child and the child’s parents, or the child and at least one parent or a person acting as a parent, have a significant connection with the county other than mere physical presence and there is available within the county substantial evidence concerning the child’s protection, training and personal relationships; or

-(3) in which the child is physically present and the child has been abandoned or it is necessary in an emergency to protect the child because the child has been subjected to or threatened with mistreatment or abuse or is otherwise neglected or dependent; or
+(5) when the child is present in the county and has been abandoned or it is necessary in an emergency to protect the child because the child or a sibling or parent of the child is subjected to or threatened with mistreatment or abuse.

-(d) For the convenience of parties and witnesses the court upon petition of any party may transfer an action to the appropriate court of any other county where the action could originally have been brought or could be brought at the time of filing the petition to transfer.
+(c) The court at any time may transfer an action to the appropriate court of any other county where the action could originally have been brought or could be brought if it determines that it is an inconvenient forum under the circumstances and the court of another county is the more appropriate forum.
 It shall be the duty of the prothonotary of the court in which the action is pending to forward to the prothonotary of the county to which the action is transferred certified copies of the docket entries, process, pleadings and other papers filed in the action.
 The costs and fees of the petition for transfer and the removal of the record shall be paid by the petitioner in the first instance to be taxable as costs in the case.

 Official Note